640 South State StreetDover, Delaware 19901

 IgA anti-tissue transglutaminase, IgA Anti-tTG, celiac disease testing

-This test is used to screen for celiac disease.
-It also monitors the progress of people with the condition.
+This test is used to see if you have celiac disease.
+It is also used to see how well people with the condition are doing.
 It is one of several blood tests that may be used to help diagnose celiac disease.

-Tissue transglutaminase is an enzyme that repairs damage in the body.
-People with celiac disease often make antibodies that attack tissue transglutaminase.
-They are called anti-tissue transglutaminase antibodies, or immunoglobin A (IgA) antibodies.
-Therefore, a blood test that shows higher levels of anti-tissue transglutaminase antibodies can help your doctor figure out if you have celiac disease.
+Tissue transglutaminase is an enzyme that fixes damage in your body.
+People with celiac disease often make antibodies that attack this enzyme.
+These are called anti-tissue transglutaminase antibodies, or immunoglobin A (IgA) antibodies.
+A blood test that shows higher levels of anti-tissue transglutaminase antibodies can help your health care provider figure out if you have celiac disease.

-If you have celiac disease, you have an allergy to gluten, the protein found in wheat, rye, and barley.
-Celiac disease is an autoimmune disorder, which means that your body attacks itself.
-This process damages the lining of the small bowel, reducing its ability to absorb nutrients, The sensitivity to gluten can also cause pain in the abdomen, anemia, fatigue, muscle and joint pain, gas, diarrhea, vomiting, weight loss, and malnutrition.
+If you have celiac disease, you are allergic to gluten.
+Gluten is the protein found in wheat, rye, and barley.
+Celiac disease is an autoimmune disorder.
+This means your body attacks itself.
+With celiac disease, your body attacks the lining of the small bowel, making it less able to absorb nutrients.
+The sensitivity to gluten can also cause pain in the abdomen, low blood count (anemia), tiredness, muscle and joint pain, gas, diarrhea, vomiting, weight loss, and malnutrition.

-If your health care provider suspects that you have celiac disease, he or she may order several other blood tests.
+If your health care provider thinks you have celiac disease, he or she may order several other blood tests.
 These may look for antigliadin antibodies and antiendomysium antibodies.

-In addition, your doctor may take a tissue sample, or biopsy, from your small bowel to confirm the blood tests' findings.
-This biopsy is considered key in confirming a diagnosis of celiac disease and should be done when possible.
-The biopsy is done using an endoscope, a tubelike device inserted down your throat and to the small intestine.
-Your doctor uses it to collect the sample without the need for surgery.
+Your provider may also take a tissue sample (biopsy) from your small bowel to confirm the blood tests' findings.
+The biopsy is important to confirm a diagnosis of celiac disease.
+It should be done when possible.
+The biopsy is done using a tubelike device (endoscope) put down your throat and into the small intestine.
+Your provider uses it to get the sample without doing surgery.

-The higher the levels of anti-tissue transglutaminase antibodies in your blood, the more likely it is that you have celiac disease or a related disorder.
+The higher the levels of anti-tissue transglutaminase antibodies in your blood, the more likely it is that you have it or a related disorder.
 Younger children are an exception to this rule.
 A test may come back negative even if the child has celiac disease.
-Other tests can give a proper diagnosis, however.
+But other tests can give a proper diagnosis.